Nishita424/my-portfolio/README.md

 # my-portfolio
-This is my portfolio site designed using modern front end languages
+This is my portfolio site designed using modern front end languages.
+Have pushed sass code also into the repo